DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 (b) A provision of, or the application of any provision of, this agreement or any right, power, authority, discretion or remedy conferred by this agreement that is prohibited in any jurisdiction is, in that jurisdiction, ineffective only to the extent of that prohibition.

-(a) This agreement is governed by the laws enforced in the State of Western Australia, Commonwealth of Australia and the law of this agreement shall be law of that State.
+(a) This agreement is governed by the laws enforced in the State of Western Australia.

 (b) Each party irrevocably submits to the non-exclusive jurisdiction of Courts exercising jurisdiction in Western Australia and Courts of Appeal from them in respect of any action or proceeding arising out of or in connection with this agreement.